johnpauldickie/johnpauldickie.github.io/_posts/2017-04-23-looking-back-at-jisccan17.md

 tags: [Jisc, Student Engagement]
 ---

-Partnership is very much alive and well in further and higher education.{:class="lead"}
+Partnership is very much alive and well in further and higher education.
 <!--more-->
 <span class="figcaption_hack">Video of the
 [keynote](https://can.jiscinvolve.org/wp/files/2016/06/University-of-Lincoln-Keynote.pdf),